-I.39 52.222-35 -- Equal Opportunity for Veterans (Oct 2015)
+I.39 52.222-35 -- Equal Opportunity for Veterans (Jun 2020)

-"Active duty wartime or campaign badge veteran," "Armed Forces service medal veteran," "disabled veteran," "protected veteran," "qualified disabled veteran," and "recently separated veteran" have the meanings given at FAR 22.1301.
+"Active duty wartime or campaign badge veteran," "Armed Forces service medal veteran," "disabled veteran," "protected veteran," "qualified disabled veteran," and "recently separated veteran" have the meanings given at Federal Acquisition Regulation (FAR) 22.1301.

 - (b) Equal opportunity clause.
 The Contractor shall abide by the requirements of the equal opportunity clause at 41 CFR 60-300.5(a), as of March 24, 2014.
 This clause prohibits discrimination against qualified protected veterans, and requires affirmative action by the Contractor to employ and advance in employment qualified protected veterans. - (c) Subcontracts.
-The Contractor shall insert the terms of this clause in subcontracts of \$150,000 or more unless exempted by rules, regulations, or orders of the Secretary of Labor.
+The Contractor shall insert the terms of this clause in subcontracts valued at or above the threshold specified in FAR 22.1303(a) on the date of subcontract award, unless exempted by rules, regulations, or orders of the Secretary of Labor.
 The Contractor shall act as specified by the Director, Office of Federal Contract Compliance Programs, to enforce the terms, including action for noncompliance.
 Such necessary changes in language may be made as shall be appropriate of identify properly the parties and their undertakings.

-I.40 52.222-36 -- Equal Opportunity for Workers with Disabilities (Jul 2014)
+I.40 52.222-36 -- Equal Opportunity for Workers with Disabilities (Jun 2020)

-(a) Equal opportunity clause.
+- (a) Equal opportunity clause.
 The Contractor shall abide by the requirements of the equal opportunity clause at 41 CFR 60.741.5(a), as of March 24, 2014.
-This clause prohibits discrimination against qualified individuals on the basis of disability, and requires affirmative action by the Contractor to employ and advance in employment qualified individuals with disabilities.

-(b) Subcontracts.
-The Contractor shall include the terms of this clause in every subcontract or purchase order in excess of \$15,000 unless exempted by rules, regulations, or orders of the Secretary, so that such provisions will be binding upon each subcontractor or vendor.
+This clause prohibits discrimination against qualified individuals on the basis of disability, and requires affirmative action by the Contractor to employ and advance in employment qualified individuals with disabilities. - (b) Subcontracts.
+The Contractor shall include the terms of this clause in every subcontract or purchase order in excess of the threshold specified in Federal Acquisition Regulation (FAR) 22.1408(a) on the date of subcontract award, unless exempted by rules, regulations, or orders of the Secretary, so that such provisions will be binding upon each subcontractor or vendor.
 The Contractor shall act as specified by the Director, Office of Federal Contract Compliance Programs of the U.S. Department of Labor, to enforce the terms, including action for noncompliance.
 Such necessary changes in language may be made as shall be appropriate to identify properly the parties and their undertakings.

-I.41 52.222-37 -- Employment Reports on Veterans (Feb 2016)
+I.41 52.222-37 -- Employment Reports on Veterans (Jun 2020)